ionide/FSharp.Analyzers.SDK/docs/content/Getting Started Using.md

 This imports two targets to your project file: `AnalyzeFSharpProject` and `AnalyzeFSharpProjectUsingFscArgs`.
 These will allow us to easily run the analyzers for our project.

-Before we can run `dotnet msbuild /t:AnalyzeFSharpProject`, we need to add specify our settings in a property called `FSharpAnalyzersOtherFlags`:
+Before we can run `dotnet msbuild /t:AnalyzeFSharpProject`, we need to specify our settings in a property called `FSharpAnalyzersOtherFlags`:

 ```xml
 <PropertyGroup>